raymondjestrada/homework-week-13-E-Commerce/README.md

 # Walkthrough Video

-For a quick example of the execution, here is a short video.
+For a quick example of the execution, here is a short [Video](https://drive.google.com/file/d/1zPCMVzpph5Yn9LcLImoT3Ho72fFJVtiy/preview)
-<iframe src="https://drive.google.com/file/d/1zPCMVzpph5Yn9LcLImoT3Ho72fFJVtiy/preview" width="640" height="480"></iframe>

 # Contributing